Grand Canyon 1-Day Whitewater Rafting Trip

 Drive times to Peach Springs from neighboring cities are as follows:

-We recommend staying at the Hualapai Lodge the night before (more information about where to stay below) as the day begins early.
-Round trip transportation from Las Vegas is available for an additional fee.
-Please inquire for more information.
+We recommend staying at the Hualapai Lodge the night before (more information below) as the day begins early.
+In addition, round trip transportation from Las Vegas is available for an additional fee.
+Read about travel from Las Vegas to Peach Springs.

 Your Whitewater Experience

-The raft will be a 22-foot, motorized inflatable pontoon, which carries 6-8 people.
-There are typically 6-8 boats traveling down river in a group.
+The raft will be a 22-foot, motorized inflatable pontoon carrying 6-8 people.
+Typically 6-8 boats travel down river in a group.

-The action begins right away with eight whitewater rapids within the first ten miles.
+The action begins with eight whitewater rapids within the first ten miles.
 You will get wet!
-The rapids are rated II and III+, which makes for a wild roller coaster ride of wave trains.
+The rapids are rated II and III+, which makes for a roller coaster ride of wave trains.
 If you have back issues, please know the rafts have metal benches.
 Going through the rapids is a rough ride.
-After the rapids, the next 25 miles of river will be smooth water and incredible Grand Canyon views.
+After the rapids, 25 miles smooth water provide incredible Grand Canyon views.

-During the day, you will hike and explore a beautiful side canyon with a waterfall called Travertine Falls, run more rapids, and enjoy a picnic lunch on a sandy bank.
+During the day, you will hike and explore a beautiful side canyon with a waterfall called Travertine Falls.
+Then run more rapids, and enjoy a picnic lunch on a sandy bank.
 Lunch consists of deli-style sandwiches with chips, fruit, cookies, and trail mix.
-Snacks, water, and soft drinks are always available.
+In addition, snacks, water, and soft drinks are always available.
 Dietary restrictions due to allergy or medical conditions can generally be accommodated.

-A note about bathroom breaks: urination during the day, while not near a port-a-john, must take place in the river or in the wet sand next to the river as ordered by the National Park Service.
+Urination during the day, while not near a port-a-john, must take place in the river or in the wet sand next to the river per Grand Canyon National Park Service regulations.

 Transportation out of the Canyon